Excloudx6/YashwanthBOT/README.md

 # YashwanthBOT

-YashwanthBOT is a discord bot framework that is mainly focused on economy, however has entertainment commands too
+YashwanthBOT is a single-server, customizable, Discord-bot framework created by bebe-morse

 ## Getting Started